• Skip to primary navigation

 Notes

-Store leftovers in an air-tight container or wrap in foil and refrigerate for up to two days.
-To reheat, heat the oven to 350° F, remove the salmon filets from the refrigerator, and allow the filets to reach room temperature (about 15 minutes).
-Place the salmon on a baking sheet and heat for 7-10 minutes.
+Refrigerate leftovers in an air-tight container or in foil for up to two days.
+To reheat, heat the oven to 350°F, remove the salmon filets from the refrigerator, and allow the filets to reach room temperature.
+Then place the salmon on a baking sheet and heat for 7-10 minutes.

 • For tender salmon, don't overcook the salmon!
 Cook only until just cooked and use a fork to check the doneness.
 Overcooking the salmon can result in very dry, tough fish.